-Yet, the reality of depression or any other mental illness seems far too slithery to grasp for many who’ve never gone through the experience, as a result many people would much rather suffer in silence than face the reproach that comes with openly admitting that they’re depressed or are suffering from any mental illness.
+Yet, the reality of depression or any other mental illness seems far too slithery to grasp for many who have never gone through the experience, as a result, many people would much rather suffer in silence than face the reproach that comes with openly admitting that they are depressed or are suffering from mental illness.

 The decision to stay alive and put one foot in front of the other when your mind and body are raging otherwise was the fight.

 But that is what it was; the decision to stay alive and put one foot in front of the other when your mind and body are raging otherwise was the fight.
-We often look to the tangible or aesthetic when defining success, never so much the internal grafting that makes it possible.
-The small steps that someday translate into the milestones we celebrate.
+We often look to the tangible or aesthetic when defining success, never so much the internal grafting that makes it possible – the small steps that someday translate into the milestones we celebrate.

 Never had I been as hard hit by the news of someone taking their own lives as I was by my brother’s friend’s death.
 I cried for days.
 I knew then what it was to be functional and “happy” on the surface only to plunge into bitter despair when alone.

-I am learning my greatest lessons on love, patience in trial and empathy from the people who surround me and most importantly, being kind to myself.
+I am learning my greatest lessons on love, patience in trial and empathy from the people who surround me, and most importantly, being kind to myself.